[email protected]

 Simulating domains with related but different geometries, meshes, or coordinate systems is a crucial piece of many workflows.
 Tasks such as geometry optimization, tolerance analysis, calibration to physical measurements, and uncertainty quantification on spatial responses all require handling varying geometries.

-• Changing Geometry Emulator: Build ML models of spatial systems without mesh or coordinate restrictions.
+• Varying Geometry Emulator: Build ML models of spatial systems without mesh or coordinate restrictions.

 UQ for Decision Making